-- (i) (a) The Company has maintained proper records showing full particulars, including quantitative details and situation of property, plant and equipment. - (b) The property, plant and equipment were physically verified by the Management, subsequent to year end, in accordance with a regular programme of verification which, in our opinion, provides for physical verification of all the property, plant and equipment at reasonable intervals.
-According to the information and explanation given to us, no material discrepancies were noticed on such verification. - (c) According to the information and explanations given to us and the records examined by us and based on the examination of the registered sale deed / other documents evidencing title provided to us, we report that, the title deeds, comprising all the immovable properties of land and buildings which are freehold, are held in the name of the Company as at the balance sheet date. - (ii) As explained to us, the inventories other than goods in transit were physically verified during the year by the Management at reasonable intervals and no material discrepancies were noticed on physical verification. - (iii) The Company has not granted any loans, secured or unsecured, to companies, firms, Limited Liability Partnerships or other parties covered in the register maintained under section 189 of the Companies Act, 2013. - (iv) In our opinion and according to the information and explanations given to us, the Company has complied with the provisions of Sections 185 and 186 of the Companies Act, 2013 in respect of grant of loans, making investments and providing guarantees and securities, as applicable. - (v) According to the information and explanations given to us, the Company has not accepted any deposit during the year in terms of provisions of Sections 73 to 76 or any other relevant provisions of the Companies Act, 2013 and hence reporting under clause 3(v) of the Order is not applicable. - (vi) The maintenance of cost records has not been specified by the Central Government under section 148(1) of the Companies Act, 2013. - (vii) According to the information and explanations given to us, in respect of statutory dues: - (a) The Company has generally been regular in depositing undisputed statutory dues, including Provident Fund, Employees' State Insurance, Income-tax, Goods and Services Tax, Customs Duty, cess and other material statutory dues applicable to it to the appropriate authorities. - (b) There were no undisputed amounts payable in respect of Provident Fund, Employees' State Insurance, Income-tax, Goods and Services Tax, Customs Duty, cess and other material statutory dues in arrears as at March 31, 2021 for a period of more than six months from the date they became payable. - (c) There were no dues of Income Tax and Goods and Services Tax which have not been deposited as on March 31, 2021 on account of disputes.
-Details of dues of Service Tax and Customs Duty which have not been deposited as on March 31, 2021 on account of disputes are given below:
+- (iv) The Company has complied with the provisions of Section 185 and 186 of the Companies Act, 2013 in respect of loans granted and investments made, as applicable.
+The Company has not provided any guarantee or securities that are covered under the provisions of sections 185 and 186 of the Companies Act, 2013. - (v) In our opinion and according to the information and explanations given to us, the Company has not accepted any deposit from the public in accordance with the provisions of Sections 73 to 76 or any other relevant provisions of the Act and the rules framed thereunder and hence reporting under clause (v) of paragraph 3 of the Order is not applicable. - (vi) The maintenance of cost records has not been specified for the activities of the Company by the Central Government under section 148(1) of the Companies Act, 2013. - (vii) In respect of statutory dues: - (a) Undisputed statutory dues, including Goods and Service tax, Provident Fund, Employees' State Insurance, Income-tax, duty of Custom, cess and other material statutory dues applicable to the Company have generally been regularly deposited by it with the appropriate authorities. - There were no undisputed amounts payable in respect of Goods and Service tax, Provident Fund, Employees' State Insurance, Incometax, duty of Custom, cess and other material statutory dues in arrears as at March 31, 2022 for a period of more than six months from the date they became payable. - (b) Details of statutory dues referred to in sub-clause (a) above which have not been deposited as on March 31, 2022 on account of disputes are given below:

 Name of Statute Nature of Dues Forum where Dispute is Pending Period to which the Amount Relates Amount Involved (Rs.
 In lakh) Amount Unpaid (Rs.
-In lakh) Finance Act, 1994 Service Tax Additional Commissioner April 2014- March 2015 9.30 9.30 The Customs Act, 1962 Custom Duty CESTAT April 2011- March 2013 62.07 56.54
+In lakh) Finance Act, 1994 Service Tax Additional Commissioner April 2014- March 2015 9.30 9.30 The Customs Act, 1962 Custom Duty CESTAT April 2011- March 2013 62.07 56.54 The Goods and Service Tax Act 2017 Goods and Service Tax Assistant Commissioner of Goods and Service Tax April 2018- March 2019 5.63 5.63 The Income Tax Act 1961 Income Tax Commissioner of Income Tax April 2020- March 2021 0.07 0.07